sergey-shirnin/LoggingStd_In-Out/README.md

 # LoggingStd_In-Out
- This allows to extent normal print() and input() functionality to be able to simalteneously log to .txt file
+ allows extend normal print() and input() functionality working normally in console and also logging to .txt file

  #File logging by redirection of StdIn and StdOut